yuvalmGS/gigaspaces-wiki-jekyll/sbp/even-data-distribution.markdown

 ---

 {composition-setup}

+{% tip %}
-{tip}**Summary:** {excerpt}This page covers some of the concepts to consider when partitioning data.
+**Summary:** {excerpt}This page covers some of the concepts to consider when partitioning data.
 It does not replace the load-balancing pages, where the concept is explored in greater detail, but provides a slightly higher-level view.{excerpt}
 **Author**: Joe Ottinger, Technology Evangelist, GigaSpaces **Recently tested with GigaSpaces version**: XAP 7.1.2 {toc:minLevel=1|maxLevel=1|type=flat|separator=pipe}
-{tip}
+{% endtip %}

 # Overview